kochf1/kochf1.github.io/index2.md

 My overarching research question is:
 </p>
 <p>
-<i>How can we design platforms that orchestrate human-machine interactions to achieve collective cognition, surpassing the capabilities of individual agents?</i>
+<i>How can we design systems to improve human-machine interactions aiming at collective cognition?</i>
 </p>
 <p>
-This question drives my experimentation with systems where humans and machines work together seamlessly, creating outcomes greater than the sum of their parts.
+This question drives my experimentation with systems where humans and machines work together to surpass the capabilities of individual agents.
 I believe these systems are the building blocks of the innovative platforms that will fuel tomorrow’s society.
 </p>
 </td>
 <td width="35%" valign="top">